-With the holiday season behind you, now is the perfect time to start creative refreshes, whether it's for your website, mobile app, social media presence, or emails.
+With the holiday season behind you, now is the perfect time to start creative refreshes, whether it's for your website, mobile app, emails, push campaigns, or social media presence.
 Here's our checklist:

 Reassess your brand values and how you're communicating them in your customer experiences in terms of visuals and user interfaces.
-The good news is that you probably did a messaging strategy reevaluation during the early months of the pandemic.
-However, you probably need to do another serious reevaluation during the first quarter given continued challenges and continued changes in consumer habits and values.
-Before jumping into incremental changes, consider reaffirming what your brand stands for and then brainstorm how to best convey those values in your designs.
+The last few years have seen consumer attitudes and behaviors change considerably-and then change again.
+The first quarter is a good time to reflect on your brand and its relationship with your audience, reaffirm what your brand stands for, and then brainstorm how to best convey those values in your designs.
+Consider doing customer surveys, creating new personas, and partnering with your customer service operations to collect customer intel.
 Design Thinking principles can help you avoid jumping ahead to solutions before you've fully articulated not only your problems and opportunities, but the "why" behind them.

 Want to reassess your brand values and how you're communicating them in your marketing?

-Oracle Marketing Consulting's Design Thinking & Innovation Services team can help you take an inside-out approach to campaign design, starting with your brand values and working outward to arrive at design improvements.
+Oracle Digital Experience Agency's Design Thinking & Innovation Services team can help you take an inside-out approach to campaign design, starting with your brand values and working outward to arrive at design improvements.
 Talk to your Oracle account representative, visit us online, or drop us a line.